Shams Sumon

-Shams Sumon is a Bangladeshi actor.
+Shams Sumon (2 March 1967 – 17 March 2026) was a Bangladeshi actor.
 He won the Bangladesh National Film Award for Best Supporting Actor for the film Sopnopuron.

-Early life and education
+Early life

-Shams sumon was born in Rajshahi.
-In 1967, He completed his graduation and post-graduation from Rajshahi University.
+Sumon was born in Rajshahi on 2 March 1967.
+He completed his graduation and post-graduation from Rajshahi University.

+Death

+Sumon died from a heart attack in Dhaka, on 17 March 2026, at the age of 59.